 What is the best time of year to visit Baja California?

 The best time to visit Baja is from December through early May.
 During this time, you can enjoy mild temperatures, with plenty of sunshine and avoid the scorching hot weather of summer months as well as the hurricane season.

 Why visit Baja California?

-Baja California is one of the most beautiful parts of Mexico with more than 300 days of sunshine, perfect weather, amazing surfing beaches, and friendly people.
-When visiting Baja, you will be able to enjoy cool hiking, snorkeling, and a slow pace of life which makes this region attractive for so many travelers.
+Baja California is one of the most beautiful parts of Mexico with more than 300 days of sunshine, amazing surfing beaches, and friendly locals.
+You will be able to enjoy cool hiking, snorkeling, and a slow pace of life which makes this region attractive for so many travelers.

 What is Baja California known for?

 Baja California is known for its golden-sand beaches, amazing wildlife and recreational opportunities.
 It’s a popular tourist destination thanks to its proximity to the United States, with tourists coming here year-round.

 Do you need a car in Baja California?